 Exploring intellectual property and technology law

-Our report Swipe Right: Smart choices in disruptive times explores why it is important to protect IP rights and how businesses need to sit up and see that there are risks and opportunities brought forward by disruptive technology that need to be understood.
+Our report Multiplicity: Smart choices in disruptive times explores why it is important to protect IP rights and how businesses need to sit up and see that there are risks and opportunities brought forward by disruptive technology that need to be understood.

 Surveying legal teams and the C-suite, we reveal a stark difference that could prove significant in markets affected by new tech.
 With insights from international experts including representatives from Potter Clarkson, Gill Jennings, Joseph Joseph, PwC, Lerner David, Cipher, Queen Mary University of London and City, University of London we look at the strategic measures businesses should be considering and how a lack of licensing could lead to litigation.